 The basic steps to run Explain Data are:

-The Explain Data pane opens with possible explanations for the value of the analyzed mark.
+Possible explanations for the value of the analyzed mark are displayed in the Data Guide pane.
 Click different explanation names to expand the details and start exploring.

 Tips for using Explain Data